dooksajs/core/packages/plugins/docs/state-schema-guide.md

 ## Error Handling

+State mutations in Dooksa (like `stateSetValue`) are strictly synchronous.
+This means you can rely on standard `try/catch` blocks for error handling without needing `async/await`.

-When schema validation fails, a `DataSchemaException` is thrown with detailed information:
+When schema validation fails, a `DataSchemaException` is thrown immediately with detailed information:

 ```javascript
 try {